BadChoice/RVCalendarWeekView/README.md

 ### Installation

+`pod RVCalendarWeekView`

+**Pod not working since I get a lint error.. if anybody can help with this...**

-Pod pending yet... so you need to copy the files inside the `lib` folder by now
+or just copy the files inside the `lib` folder by now

 ### Usage